alwaysdata/documentation/e-mails/read-an-e-mail-source/index.en.md

 tags = ["e-mail"]
 +++

-An email source will display its true content, the raw message code prior to interpreting.
+An e-mail source will display its true content, the raw message code prior to interpreting.
 Inspecting it may serve to:

-- analyze email deliverability,
+- analyze e-mail deliverability,
 - gain some information on the sender and the path taken by the message.

 You can retrieve it via any mail client.
 For example, via [webmail](https://webmail.alwaysdata.com), you will find it in **...
-Plus > Display the source**
+Plus > Show source**

 {{< fig "images/roundcube-source-menu.en.png" "Roundcube: display the source" >}}

-The email source comprises:
+The e-mail source comprises:

 -   the path taken by the message:
     ```